 You may be eligible to take a Lehigh anticipatory exam during the orientation period.

 - In order to take an anticipatory exam, you must meet criteria (e.g., achievement test scores, previous college level courses) established by individual departments.

 - Anticipatory exams are available only for courses numbered less than 100, and not all courses and departments permit credit by this type of examination.

 - No examinations are available in English or foreign languages.

-If you want to take an anticipatory exam, you must notify the Office of the First-Year Experience by emailing email@example.com by the date given on the first-year student portal.
-The letter must indicate the title and number of each Lehigh course for which you want an exam (refer to the catalog for course titles and numbers).
+If you want to take an anticipatory exam, you must notify the Office of the First-Year Experience by emailing email@example.com by the deadline.
+The email must indicate the title and number of each Lehigh course for which you want an exam (refer to the catalog for course titles and numbers).
 The Office of the First-Year Experience will notify you if the exams you request are available.
 Please be advised that this is a declining practice at Lehigh.
 Unless you have advanced placement or transfer credit, in most cases it is to your advantage to take the Lehigh course.